tomatyss/runloop/docs/ops.md

 - `rlp kb vacuum` — optional compaction (requires exclusive lock)
 - `rlp kb why <entity>` — print ordered source events for a materialized entity key.
+- Redaction: by default, emails are masked at read time for all interfaces (CLI, hostcalls, backups).
+Operators can set `kb.redaction.allow_unredacted_admin=true` to allow privileged reads and should set a deployment-specific `kb.redaction.salt`.
+Agents must declare `kb_read.contacts_raw` to bypass masking; such reads should be audited.

 ### 2.2 Metadata tables